 than the risk it took to blossom.

 ~ Anais Nin

 Welcome to Western Carolina University’s Counseling and Psychological Services Center (CAPS).
-CAPS provides consultations and psychological counseling to students (and a one time consultation for faculty/staff) on a short-term basis at no cost.
+CAPS provides consultations and psychological counseling to students on a short-term basis at no cost.
 If, following your initial appointment, CAPS staff determines that your needs do not match the services available, or if longer-term counseling is recommended, you will be referred to other resources (e.g. specialized treatment, academic advising, career counseling).
 Our CAPS case manager can provide assistance in linking with these resources, if desired

 WHEE Walk-In Clinic